skerkour/kerkour.com/content/post/living-with-only-two-carry-on-bags.md

 <img src="/img/living-with-only-two-carry-on-bags/northface1.jpg" height="300"/>

 The 'Backpack' is generally used when relocating to carry my clothes or when the

+* 1 Volcom Frozen Chino for formal events (very high quality)
+* 1 black jean for everyday use
+* 1 short swinsuit
+* 6 Uniqlo Airsim underpants
+* 6 Celio socks pairs

+it also contains my toilet bag:

+* 1 nail clipper
+* 1 tweezers